 The Copenhagen warehouse has a Good Distribution Practice (GDP) certification for handling and distributing pharmaceuticals, and it has its own quality assurance function.

 We also pack and store 50 types of standard kits for immediate dispatch.
 In addition, we currently pack 24 customer-specific kits upon demand.
 The warehouse gives us the flexibility to pack and ship Emergency Health Kits or other customized kits that contain diverse parts for specific situations.
 In emergency responses, a combination of kits and individual items are consolidated and transported together to a site affected by a disaster or conflict.

 Vaccines and food.
 These supplies are delivered in large quantities directly from manufacturers to the destination country.

-Regional supply hubs in Brindisi, Dubai and Panama complement the warehouse in Copenhagen to ensure that dispatches are efficient and timely, especially during emergencies.
+Global supply hubs in Brindisi, Dubai, Guangzhou and Panama complement the warehouse in Copenhagen to ensure that dispatches are efficient and timely, especially during emergencies.
 UNICEF’s warehouse in Dubai was a donation from the International Humanitarian City, a logistics hub that also hosts other UN agencies.
-The four UNICEF hubs combined contain sufficient emergency supplies to meet the needs of 250,000 people for three months.

 Despite the large capacity, only 5 per cent of what UNICEF delivers around the globe comes through these hubs.
 Most deliveries are shipped in bulk directly from suppliers to the destination country, and others come from local warehouses managed by UNICEF regional and country offices, for ongoing programmatic work for children around the world.
 These are mainly transported by sea.
 Otherwise, all vaccines and most emergency shipments are transported by air.
 UNICEF works with the UN Humanitarian Response Depot (UNHRD), a network of logistics hubs around the world, to pre-position humanitarian relief supplies and coordinate emergency responses.